FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/10-Common-migrated-code-patterns-and-how-to-improve-on-them-in-new-code-in-NET/Stop-using-Str/index.md

 ### Step 2 - Remove the Format
 In magic you had to specify the `Picture` to the `Str` method.
 In .NET if you don't specify a `Format` the `Format` that was defined in the column is used.
-* This also has the befit that if we change the Format in the Column (or the type) it'll affect all the string conversions
+* This also has the benefit that if we change the Format in the Column (or the type) it'll affect all the string conversions
 ```csdiff
 - BirthDate.ToString("DD/MM/YYYY")
 + BirthDate.ToString()